chauivy22-spec/chauivy22-spec.github.io/_pages/cv.md

 Bachelor of Business Administration in Marketing | GPA: 3.5/4.0

 ## Professional Experience

+**Marketing Intern, Smarter HR Solutions** — Houston, TX — *[July 2026] – [Current]*
+- Led a digital rebrand across Instagram, Facebook, LinkedIn, and Linktree, refreshing visual identity and improving content consistency and discoverability.
+- Created a content mix of static posts, carousels, and reels — including case studies, team spotlights, and HR tip content — to build engagement and brand credibility.
+- Assisted in planning, recording, editing, and publishing episodes of the company's *Behind the Handbook* leadership podcast.
+- Grew Instagram followers by 400% and content interaction by 6,800%, and increased LinkedIn impressions by 313%, over a six-week period.

 **Marketing Intern, BlueByrd** — Houston, TX — *June 2025 – March 2026*
 - Developed and executed LinkedIn content strategy including copywriting, visual design, and scheduling to ensure consistent brand messaging and measurable audience engagement across campaign cycles.